Dan4dan4/Sol/APIDOCS.md

 # PORTFOLIO

-## Get your portfolio
+## Get your portfolios

-Returns your portfolio if you are signed in
+Returns all portfolios if you are signed in

 * Require Authentication: true